Applying to the Women’s Peacebuilding Leadership Program (WPLP)

 Who should apply to WPLP?

 Courses in this program will teach peacebuilding and leadership theory alongside practical skills.
 Strong emphasis will be placed on content related to peacebuilding approaches to violent extremism.
 The program includes a strong mentoring component to assist students in enhancing their peacebuilding efforts within Kenya.
-The program is targeting women peacebuilding practitioners who are recognized in their community as possessing leadership potential and whose work is related to addressing root causes of violent extremism.
+The program is targeting women peacebuilding practitioners who are recognized in their community as possessing leadership potential and whose work is related to transforming community conflicts.